Exo-TiC/ExoTiC-MIRI/docs/source/index.rst

 Acknowledgements
 ----------------

-Built by David Grant, Daniel Valentine, Hannah Wakeford and `contributors <https://github.com/Exo-TiC/ExoTiC-MIRI/graphs/contributors>`_.
+Built by David Grant, Daniel Valentine, Hannah Wakeford, and `contributors <https://github.com/Exo-TiC/ExoTiC-MIRI/graphs/contributors>`_.

 If you make use of ExoTiC-MIRI in your research, see the :doc:`citation